stair-lab/embedder/README.md

 ## Embedding funciton
 This python package converts sentences into tokens and passes tokens through a model to get the sentence embedding.
-It's designed to take multiple batches containing multiple sentences as input.
+It`s designed to take multiple batches containing multiple sentences as input.

 ## How to use: